 Discover the hiking paths of Tinos

-Lucky us, therefore, that there is a quite incredible network of walking paths on Tinos, originally used by residents to link otherwise unconnected settlements across the island.
+Lucky us, therefore, that there is an incredible network of walking paths on Tinos, originally used by residents to link otherwise unconnected settlements across the island.

-Of the 300km of path crisscrossing Tinos, about 150km have so far been marked out.
-Some go in a loop and others follow the coast, taking you past dams, archaeological sites, monasteries, folk museums, a Venetian castle, dozens of dovecotes and even unique spherical rocks whose origin remain a mystery.
+Of the 300km of path crisscrossing Tinos, about 150km have been marked out.
+Some go in a loop and others follow the coast, taking you past dams, archaeological sites, monasteries, folk museums, a Venetian castle, dozens of dovecotes and even spherical boulders whose origin remain a mystery.

 The boulders of Volakas